You can easily create, maintain, measure and manage an online web store. In this beginners guide to WooCommerce, we will go through:

-WooCommerce was launched in 2011 and had been providing an easy to use solution for all e-commerce businesses.
+WooCommerce e-commerce was launched in 2011 and has been providing an easy-to-use solution for all e-commerce businesses.
 It is a free and open-source plugin that powers thousands of websites worldwide with its significant share in promoting the e-commerce industry.

 WooCommerce powers more than 30% of the world’s web stores, and there’s no sign of the percentage going down.
 WooCommerce was initially a separate entity however it was acquired by Automattic – the people behind WordPress.

-The plugin is great for first-time users and other businesses, thanks to its advanced extension system.
+Thanks to its advanced extension system, the plugin is great for first-time users and other businesses.
 You have the possibility to add or remove extensions with advanced functionalities.
 Extensions to WooCommerce are like plugins to WordPress.

-When it comes to setting up an online, there’s online very little that you can’t do WooCommerce.
-The secret behind the incredible growth is how easy it is to use and implement on the site.
+When it comes to setting up an online, there’s very little that you can’t do WooCommerce.
+The secret behind the incredible growth is its easy use and implementation on the site.
 You can turn your WordPress website into an online store within minutes, and running the said store has never been easier.

 Key features of WooCommerce

 - Enables you to set up an online store on top of your existing WordPress site